Defense Notices

 Abstract

-Single-fiber-laser-based coherent Raman scattering (CRS) spectroscopy and microscopy system can automatically maintain frequency synchronization between pump and Stokes beam, which dramatically simplifies the setup configuration.
+Coherent Raman scattering (CRS) is an appealing technique for spectroscopy and microscopy, due to its selectivity and sensitivity.
+We designed and built single-fiber-laser-based coherent Raman scattering spectroscopy and microscopy system which can automatically maintain frequency synchronization between pump and Stokes beam.
 The Stokes frequency shift is generated by soliton self-frequency shift (SSFS) through a photonic crystal fiber.
 The impact of pulse chirping on the signal power reduction of coherent anti-Stokes Raman scattering (CARS) and stimulated Raman scattering (SRS) have been investigate through theoretical analysis and experiment.
-The strategies of system optimization is discussed.

 Our multimodal system provides measurement diversity among CARS, SRS and photothermal, which can be used for comparison and offering complementary information.
 Distribution of hemoglobin in human red blood cells and lipids in sliced mouse brain sample have been imaged.
 Frequency and power dependency of photothermal signal is characterized.

-Instead of using intensity modulated pump, the polarization switched SRS method is applied to our system by changing the polarization of the pump.
-Based on the polarization dependency of the third-order susceptibility of the material, this method is able to eliminate the nonresonant photothermal signal from the resonant SRS signal.
+Based on the polarization dependency of the third-order susceptibility of the material, the polarization switched SRS method is able to eliminate the nonresonant photothermal signal from the resonant SRS signal.
 Red blood cells and sliced mouse brain samples were imaged to demonstrate the capability of the proposed technique.
 The result shows that polarization switched SRS removes most of the photothermal signal.

 When & Where: